-A pregnant woman might choose to take additional folate, or a woman dealing with anemia might take extra iron bisglycinate.
+For example, I take the Thorne Multi-Vitamin Elite AM/PM, but I also take additional magnesium and calcium, extra zinc, and vitamin D. A pregnant woman might choose to take additional folate, or a woman dealing with anemia might take extra iron bisglycinate.

-The following are some of the criteria I use to identify a high-quality multivitamin.
+The following are some of the criteria I use to separate the superb from the subpar.

-To me, it would be like if I were dating and looking for a mate.
+This is the first thing I look at when judging any nutritional supplement.
+It would be like if I were dating and looking for a mate.
 If she smoked cigarettes, it would be a non-starter for me, no matter what other positive characteristics she possessed.

-Fortification of grain-based foods with vitamin B9 began in 1988.
+So folate is super-important.
+That’s why fortification of grain-based foods with vitamin B9 began in 1988.

 Instead, they use folic acid, which is a highly-absorbed, but poorly-converted, synthetic form of vitamin B9.

 Both methylcobalamin and cyanocobalamin are forms of vitamin B12.
 Vitamin B12 is important for red blood cell and energy production.